Rethinking business models for a thriving fashion industry

 H&M Group’s market share of the fashion industry is huge.
 In this context, H&M Group’s work to develop a circular economy and become climate positive could have a significant impact on climate emissions and environmental performance of the industry as a whole.
 There are already early indications of the group meeting their circular economy ambitions.
 According to H&M Head of Sustainability Pascal Brun, by March 2021, 65% of materials used for the Group’s assortment was either recycled or sustainably sourced.

 For H&M Group’s customers, circular design and repair services will allow clothes to be used more.
 Business models such as rental or resale, can allow customers choice and variety, at an affordable price.
 If products, business performance indicators, customer incentives, and supply chains are designed for circular business models that increase clothing use then they can ensure products are kept in use, at their highest value and never become waste.

-Through its 100% Circular ambitions, H&M Group is exploring different models to meet shifting customer behaviours (e.g. environmentally conscious shopping) while delivering on climate, water, waste reduction and social targets.
+Through its ambitions to design products for circularity, H&M Group is exploring different models to meet shifting customer behaviours (e.g. environmentally conscious shopping) while delivering on climate, water, waste reduction and social targets.
 Alongside this, H&M Group is taking part in wider conversations to ensure a just and fair transition towards a circular economy.
 An example of this is taking part in the Keeping Workers in the Loop project by BSR.